openstack/openstack-ansible/doc/source/admin/upgrades/major-upgrades.rst

 .. note::

-    With upgrade to 2024.1 (Caracal) release usage of RabbitMQ Quorum Queues is enabled by default.
-Migration to usage of Quorum Queues results in prolonged downtime for services during upgrade.
+    With upgrade to 2024.2 (Dalmation) release and beyond, usage of RabbitMQ Quorum Queues is mandatory to ensure high availability of queues.
+If you had previously set ``oslomsg_rabbit_quorum_queues: false``, please

-    To reduce downtime you might want to set ``oslomsg_rabbit_quorum_queues: false`` at this point and migrate to Quorum Queues usage after OpenStack upgrade is done.
+    consider migrating before continuing with this upgrade which uses RabbitMQ 4.x.

     Please, check `RabbitMQ maintenance <https://docs.openstack.org/openstack-ansible/latest/admin/maintenance-tasks.html#migrate-between-ha-and-quorum-queues>`_
     for more information about switching between Quourum and HA Queues.